-REL 372 - Social Ethics
+REL 372 Social Ethics 3 hours credit

 After a brief discussion of biblical ethics and moral theory, this course will focus on selected social issues such as economic injustice, capital punishment, sexual ethics, and hunger.
 Prerequisite: REL 101, REL 102, or permission of the instructor.
 Spring, even numbered years.